 Model Railroad Scales

-The following is a list of some of the most popular model train scales used in model railroading:
+The following is a list of some of the most popular model train scales and gauges used in model railroading:

 G scale:The G Scale train set (1:22.5) is commonly used for garden layouts.
 Also called large scale, or standard scale.
 LGB, Piko and MTH are popular brands of G scale equipment.
 If you like working outdoors, doing real landscaping and gardening, this is the most commonly used model train scale.
 These are often used to put around Christmas trees as well.
 Many of these models are decorated with Holiday themes.

-S scale: The S scale Train set(1:64) is not as popular as some of the others but definitely growing as a home for a lot of followers and offspring from the American Flyer era.
+S Gauge: The S gauge Train set(1:64) is not as popular as some of the others but definitely growing as a home for a lot of followers and offspring from the American Flyer era.
 This was my first model train as is the case for a lot of "baby boomers", and permanently instilled my passion for model railroading.

 OO Scale - (1:74) Primarily used by British railroad modelers.
 Most manufacturers of OO scale will fudge a little on the gauge so that the locomotives and rolling stock will run on HO track.
 Check out the British Railway Modellers of North America for more information.